 It's already higher because of Joe's, you know, distancing himself from energy independence.

-Many of you many people probably don't even remember inflation and how out of control it is.
+Many people probably don't even remember inflation and how out of control it is.

 On top of that, it's now on top of a 20-year record last month of illegal immigrants.